hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 Vaporis describes some of the social factors, alluding that because pilgrimage was seen as a rite of passage and worshiping at shrines such as Ise were connected to the Emperor's authority, restricting pilgrimage could have negative repercussions for them.
 However, Vaporis does not clearly state these as being the reason behind bakufu's laxity.
 While the religious aspects of pilgrimage may played a part in softening the perspective of some authorities towards it, I argue that it does not fully explain.

-I believe the primary factors in the authorities' lenience toward pilgrimage is the Tokugawa regime's socially responsive, bottum-up ( #Paramore_2012 ) governance and the economic impact of pilgrimage.
+benevolent ruler position held by the bakufu authorities, which the daimyo largely followed (REF).

-benevolent ruler position held by the bakufu authorities, which the daimyo largely followed (REF). %%In order to understand these economic effects, To answer the question of why there was such laxity towards peasant pilgrimage, it is necessary to look at both its positive and negative effects and who stands to gain from its proliferation.%%
+%%In order to understand these economic effects, To answer the question of why there was such laxity towards peasant pilgrimage, it is necessary to look at both its positive and negative effects and who stands to gain from its proliferation.%%
-### Tokugawa's governance
+## Tokugawa's governance
 The image of Tokugawa bakufu is often portrayed as authoritarian, with "squeezing of the peasants" and limiting all their freedom (REF), however recent historians have presented a different perspective.
 #Gordon_2003 and #Tanimoto_2019  argue that while Confucian concept of benevolence was not popular in the seventeenth century, in some instances, such as civil engineering infrastructure, the economic interests of the authorities and the common people likely overlapped  #Tanimoto_2019 .
 Examining bureaucratic governance, #Paramore_2012 argues that reforms to the Tokugawa state "were usually designed to open government structures to bottom-up input" (ibid, 25).
 He argues that the changes opened up the decision making process to more people, and can be seen as "an attempt to generate more socially engaged, inclusive, and responsive governance" (ibid, 27)